bartificer/programming-by-stealth/docs/pbs32.md

 For now, please accept that `$years.val()`, `$months.val()` & `$days.val()` return the values selected in the dropdown menus, and focus instead on how errors are dealt with.

 The handler starts by creating a `pbs.Date` object using all default values (no arguments passed to the constructor).
-Then, the handler does all the risky stuff, i.e. dealing with user input, within a `try` block.
+Then, the handler does all the risky stuff, i.e. dealing with user input within a `try` block.
 Accompanying that `try` block is the `catch` block which specifies what to do should the code inside the `try` block throw an error.

-The key point is that when we wrote the `pbs.Date` prototype, we had no idea that it might one day be used on a web page where errors should be written to a `<div>` with the ID `error_out`.
+The key point is that, when we wrote the `pbs.Date` prototype, we had no idea that it might one day be used on a web page where errors should be written to a `<div>` with the ID `error_out`.
 The code within the prototype simply detects that there is a problem, and throws an error.
 How that error should be responded to is defined within the page using the API, not within the API itself.

 ## HTML Selects

 In HTML, dropdown menus like those used in the above example are known as _selects_, and they are defined using the HTML tags `<select>` & `<option>`.
 The dropdown menu itself is described by the `<select>` tag, and each option within the dropdown by a separate `<option>` tag.

 As we discussed in the previous instalment, all HTML form inputs are designed to produce name-value pairs.
 With dropdowns, the name attribute is set on the `<select>` tag, and each `<option>` tag defines the value it represents.
-Like checkboxes and individual radio buttons, dropdowns should be labeled with a `<label>` tag, either by wrapping the entire dropdown and the text describing it within a `<label>` tag, or, by giving the dropdown an ID, and associating a separate `<label>` tag to the dropdown with the `for` attribute.
+Like checkboxes and individual radio buttons, dropdowns should be labeled with a `<label>` tag, either by wrapping the entire dropdown and the text describing it within a `<label>` tag, or by giving the dropdown an ID, and associating a separate `<label>` tag to the dropdown with the `for` attribute.

 The text the user sees for each option is independent of the value that option represents, as illustrated with the following sample dropdown: